ReaperOAK/KCAdashboard/database_schema.md

 | payment_status  | enum('pending','completed','refunded') | YES  |     | 'pending'|        |

 ## Resources & Materials

+### Resource Access Control System
+The resource system implements a comprehensive access control mechanism:

+- **Public Resources**: Resources marked with `is_public = TRUE` are accessible to all users
+- **Classroom Sharing**: Resources can be shared with specific classrooms via `classroom_resources`
+- **Batch Sharing**: Resources can be shared with specific batches via `batch_resources`
+- **Individual Sharing**: Resources can be shared directly with students via `student_resource_shares`

+**Access Logic for Students**: A student can access a resource if ANY of the following is true:
+1. The resource is public (`is_public = TRUE`)
+2. The resource is directly shared with them
+3. The resource is shared with a classroom they belong to
+4. The resource is shared with a batch they belong to

+**Access Logic for Teachers/Admins**: Can see all resources and share them with their own classrooms/batches.

 ### resources
 | Column        | Type                           | Null | Key | Default | Extra           |
 |---------------|--------------------------------|------|-----|---------|-----------------|